 Orthodontics typically involves the use of braces for aligning teeth.
 Braces consist of brackets that are bonded to the teeth, and arch wires that are threaded through the brackets.
 The arch wires act as a track and guide each tooth to its proper position.
 There are several types of orthodontic braces available to consumers, including the more traditional metal braces, ceramic "tooth-colored" braces, and clear plastic braces.
-Read the sections below to learn more about orthodontic braces and retainers, as well as the cost of orthodontics and financing alternatives.

 Types of Orthodontic Braces and Brackets